Hispanic Studies (MA)

 Curriculum

 The Master of Arts in Hispanic Studies can be completed through a coursework or a master's paper or thesis option.
-The coursework option requires 30cr hours of courses and a two-part comprehensive examination based on coursework and the Graduate Reading List.
-The second option requires the completion of 27cr hours of courses, composition of a master's essay (or research-length article), and oral defense.
-The third option requires 27cr hours of courses and completion of a master's thesis and oral defense.
-The master's essay and thesis option can only be taken with approval of the Graduate Program Director and the Graduate Committee.
+The coursework option requires 30 credit hours of courses and a two-part comprehensive examination based on coursework and the Graduate Reading List.
+The second option similarly requires the completion of 30 credit hours of courses, as well as the composition of a master's essay (or research-length article), and oral defense.
+The third option again requires 30 credit hours of courses and completion of a master's thesis and oral defense.
+The essay and thesis option can only be taken with previous approval of the Graduate Program Director and the Graduate Committee.

 Additionally, candidates for the MA degree fulfill the Research Tool Requirement of the Graduate School by showing competency in a language other than English or Spanish.
 This requirement can be fulfilled by taking a translation exam in the Graduate School, or by taking a language course at Loyola or elsewhere and earning a grade of B or higher.